nysd01/EcoNysdCodeWebApp-main/README.md

 # EconysdCodeWebApp

-EconysdCodeWebApp is a Flask-based web application that integrates with the OpenAI API to analyze and optimize Python code.
+EcoNysdCodeWebApp is a Flask-based web application that integrates with the OpenAI API to analyze and optimize Python code.
 It's designed to provide users with insights on their code's efficiency and suggest optimized versions for better performance and lower energy consumption.
 Additionally, the app estimates the CO2 emissions associated with running the original and optimized code.

 ## Features